ranfysvalle02/mdb-engine/blog.md

 - ✅ WebSocket endpoint (automatically registered and isolated)
 - ✅ Data isolation (all queries scoped to `interactive_rag`)

 **Note:** For LLM operations, use the OpenAI SDK directly.
-The runtime doesn't include an LLM abstraction layer—you implement your own LLM clients using your preferred SDK.
+The engine doesn't include an LLM abstraction layer—you implement your own LLM clients using your preferred SDK.

 ---